 - Go to the Brightspaces site for this course.
-Do any readings and pre-activities requested. - I suggest printing the class outline/key questions and having it on the desk in front of you to write on OR having a separate device/notebook for you to take notes so you can still see the screen.
+Do any readings and pre-activities requested. - I suggest printing the class outline/key questions and having it on the desk in front of you to write on OR having a separate device/notebook for you to take notes.